EN

 The Explorer.Company special customized TOYOTA Landcruiser 4×4 for this tour

-The Explorer.Company 2025 TOYOTA Land Cruiser 78 Troopy is the ultimate expedition vehicle for your Mongolia winter tour.
+The Explorer.Company 2025 TOYOTA Land Cruiser 78 Troopy is the ultimate expedition vehicle for your Mongolia tour during the colder months.
 Built for rugged, long-distance self-drive adventures, it features an automatic transmission, dual diesel tanks, and soft seating for four.
 Stay warm and comfortable with a heated Alu-Cab rooftop tent, a dedicated cooking tent, and a 270° awning for shelter in any weather.
 UV-protected tinted windows, a table, chairs, MaxTrax sand and snow boards, air compressor, whinch and mounted hand-wash canister ensure a fully equipped overlanding experience.
 Perfect for travelers seeking comfort, reliability, and true independence while exploring Mongolia’s wild landscapes during the winter months.

 Mo